 While facing challenges to healthy living, the Fijians average a life expectancy of 71 years.
 Most people are educated and most families average 2 children per home.

 Fiji uses the Fijian Dollar as its currency, which varies in strength against the USD.
 Fiji is 17 hours ahead of the US Eastern Time Zone.
 Communication and transportation services are very similar and have availability much like any developed country.
 The international dialing code for Fiji is 679.

 The belief systems active on Fiji are Protestant Christianity 50%, Hindu 28%, Roman Catholicism 9%, Islam 6% and other various beliefs making up the remainder.
 These statistics are very reliable for the urbanized areas but it should be kept in mind that the beliefs of the rural areas can vary greatly.
-Belief systems can become modified over time to incorporate aspects of other belief systems including superstition and folklore.
+Belief systems can become modified over time to incorporate aspects of folk belief systems.